Generalization error of min-norm interpolators in transfer learning: Introduction

 Recent advancements in deep learning methodology have uncovered a surprising phenomenon that defies conventional statistical wisdom: overfitting can yield remarkably effective generalization \cite{bartlett2020benign,belkin2019reconciling,belkin2019does,belkin2020two}.
 In the overparametrized regime, complex models that achieve zero-training error, i.e.~models that interpolate the training data, have gained popularity \cite{ghorbani2021linearized,hastie2022surprises,liang2020just}.
 However, as researchers grapple with increasingly large and heterogeneous datasets, the imperative to effectively integrate diverse sources of information has become crucial.
 Transfer learning~\cite{torrey2010transfer} has emerged as a promising approach to address this challenge, allowing one to leverage knowledge from related datasets to boost performance on target problems.
 Yet, in the context of overparametrization, a crucial question arises: how should one leverage transfer learning in the presence of overfitting?
 Specifically, should diverse datasets be aggregated to construct a unified interpolator, or should they be handled individually?
 Intuition suggests that for closely related datasets, a pooled interpolator may yield superior performance compared to those derived from individual datasets.
 Conversely, for unrelated datasets, the opposite might be true.
 This paper investigates the interplay between interpolation risk and task relatedness, focusing particularly on overparametrized linear models and min-norm interpolation.

-To achieve this, we explore two common ways datasets can differ: covariate shift, where the covariate distribution varies across different datasets, and model shift, where the conditional distribution of the outcome given the covariates differ across datasets.
-Covariate shift has been extensively studied through concepts such as likelihood ratio~\cite{ma2023optimally} and transfer exponent~\cite{hanneke2019value,kpotufe2021marginal,patil2024optimal}, among others.
+To achieve this, we explore two common ways datasets can differ: covariate shift, where the covariate distribution varies across different datasets, and model shift, where the conditional distribution of the outcome given the covariates differs across datasets.
+Covariate shift has been extensively studied through concepts like likelihood ratios~\cite{ma2023optimally} and transfer exponents~\cite{hanneke2019value,kpotufe2021marginal,patil2024optimal}, among others.
 Similarly, a substantial body of literature has studied model shift problems~\cite{bastani2021predicting,li2022transfer,li2023transfer,maity2022minimax,tian2022transfer,patil2024optimal}.
+Other recent work has also studied overparametrized transfer learning in linear regression, including approaches that regularize toward a source-based estimator \cite{dar2021common} or transfer specific parameters learned from a source task \cite{dar2022double}.

 However, the aforementioned literature has primarily considered statistical ideas where explicit penalties are added to loss functions to aid learning in high dimensions or non-parametric approaches.
-In recent machine learning, implicit regularization based prediction rules/classifiers have emerged supremely popular.
-Implicit regularization is the phenomenon by which modern ML algorithms, under suitable initialization and step sizes, converges to special prediction rules that generalize well under overparametrization.
+In contrast, modern machine learning has seen growing interest in and success with implicit regularization---the phenomenon whereby algorithms, under suitable initialization and step sizes, converge to predictors that generalize well despite overparameterization.
 In this context, min-norm interpolators have emerged as an important class of predictors that arise commonly as implicit regularized limits of these algorithms \cite{bartlett2020benign,deng2022model,gunasekar2018characterizing,gunasekar2018implicit,liang2022precise,montanari2019generalization,muthukumar2020harmless,soudry2018implicit,zhang2005boosting,wang2022tight,zhou2022non}.
-However, properties of these interpolators under transfer learning is less well-studied.
+However, properties of these interpolators under transfer learning are less well-studied.